Cavitedev/score_contacts/README.md

 ![Contacts Logo](android/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png)

-Contacts app by the moment
+Contacts app with diary entries that have mentions

 ## Getting Started

 Download the apk from github releases.

+This app is also hosted on https://contactsscored.web.app/

-## Copying Code
+## Cloning project

-This repository is not meant to be fully copied.
-So it is impossible to achieve the fully complete installation of the source code because it includes a database.
-However you can read and copy some parts from it
+This repository doesn't allow access to the firebase project, but you can create your own Firebase project from this project respecting the license.